estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## AsyncSelect with useTransition and useOptimistic

 - I'm in this AsyncSelect component.
 - Typical interaction!
-Setting some loading state, optimistic update, doing an async operation, doing a side effect and an error rollback.
+Setting some loading state, doing an async operation, doing a side effect and an error rollback.
 - Handling loading states this way is not ideal, because we have to manage the loading state manually, and it leads to flickering states.
 - Because we have a shared loading state, and whichever async call finishes first overwrites the next state, leading to this premature loading state.
 User actions don't match the state.
 We would need request tracking and cancellation to ensure the most recent operations affects the final state, or disable the interaction entirely while its pending!
 - Instead, let's replace the manual loading state with a transition here to simplify this pattern.
 Creating a lower priority, deferred state update.
 React 19 transitions can be async.